 - I. Law enforcement has clear regulations on the use of force during peaceful assemblies that follow a human rights based approach. - 2.
-There are accountability mechanisms for any excessive use of force or failure to protect participants in peaceful assemblies. - I. Law enforcement has clear regulations on the use of force during peaceful assemblies that follow a human rights based approach
+There are accountability mechanisms for any excessive use of force or failure to protect participants in peaceful assemblies. - 3.
+There are clear laws and regulations in place on the use of surveillance devices to police or monitor assemblies.

+1. Law enforcement has clear regulations on the use of force during peaceful assemblies that follow a human rights based approach

-The human rights based approach to policing assemblies provides that the policing of assemblies must be guided by the human rights principles of legality, necessity, proportionality and non-discrimination and must adhere to applicable human rights standards.
+The human rights based approach to policing assemblies provides that the policing of assemblies must be guided by the human rights principles of legality, necessity, proportionality and nondiscrimination and must adhere to applicable human rights standards.